Distality Rank: Examples

+According to Proposition \ref{prop:stablenotdistal}, there are no stable theories with distality rank 1.
+Since the concept of distality was originally used to decompose NIP theories into their stable and distal components, which in some sense are polar opposites, it might seem natural to assume that distality rank separates NIP theories into a spectrum with distal theories having rank 1 and stable theories, rank $\omega$.
+This notion, however, is erroneous.
+In fact, Corollary \ref{cor:bound SDR} allows us to quickly see that several well-known stable theories have distality rank 2.
+We list a few in the next paragraph.

-Note that the above examples based on random (hyper)graphs are not NIP.
-For some NIP examples, let $\LL = \{R\}$, where $R$ is a binary relation, and fix $k\geq 1$.
+Let $L = \{R\}$, where $R$ is a binary relation, and fix $k > 0$.
 The theory asserting that $R$ is an equivalence relation with infinitely many equivalence classes, all of which have size $k$, has distality rank 2.
-The same theory where all the classes are infinite also has distality rank 2.
-Other examples with distality rank 2 are the theories of $(\mathbb{N},\sigma, 0)$ and $(\mathbb{Z},\sigma)$ where $\sigma$ is the successor function.
-All of these theories are $\omega$-stable.
+Furthermore, the distality rank of this theory does not change if we require all of the classes to be infinite.
+These examples use a relational language, but it is also easy to find examples where the language includes a function symbol.
+Consider the theories of $(\mathbb{N},\sigma, 0)$ and $(\mathbb{Z},\sigma)$ where $\sigma$ is the successor function.
+Both are stable with distality rank 2.